 The only RV-related panel that can be found in this project is a Color Control GX from Victron that shows me on a single screen how much energy I’m consuming from both shore power, solar and battery power.
 To make that work, I have used Victron gear for energy management such as my solar charge controller, inverter/chargers and battery monitor for our home-built 540Ah 24V lithium-ion (LiFePO4) house battery bank.

 On the roof I have a special antenna cluster that features dual GPS, dual LTE and dual wifi antennas with a dedicated, always on LTE connection.
-That is wired to a Raspberry Pi 3 running Voxior software to allow voice control via Amazon Alexa-based devices in the bus.
+That is wired to a Raspberry Pi 3 running Voxior (now 1Home) software to allow voice control via Amazon Alexa-based devices in the bus.

 A 40TB NAS (network attached storage) system stores all our music and movies, is connected to our Mobotix 180° exterior cameras and backs up all our systems on the hour.